NervanaSystems/neon/doc/source/design.rst

 Computation backend
 -------------------
-* All objects inherit from ``NervanaObject`` which has a static ``be`` variable which is the computation backend being used (gpu or cpu).
+* All objects inherit from ``NervanaObject`` which has a static ``be`` variable which is the computation backend being used (gpu, mkl, or cpu).

   * ``be`` stores other important attributes like batch size and data type.
   * A backend must first be generated before running a model using ``gen_backend``.